 Mississippi has more uninsured drivers than any other state, according to the Insurance Research Council, with 28 percent of its motorists going without coverage.

-If you are one of the 72 percent of Mississippi drivers who carry the required liability insurance, you should also consider uninsured/underinsured motorist bodily injury coverage (UMBI/UIM) as part of your policy.
+If you are one of the 72 percent of Mississippi drivers who carry the required liability insurance, you should also consider uninsured motorist coverage as part of your policy.
 Your insurance company is required to offer it to you, but you can reject it.
 We don't think you should, especially if you do not have health insurance of your own.

 Your insurance company also must offer you uninsured motorist property damage, but you can reject it.